Noah Dietrich: Falling out with Hughes

 Though Dietrich was pulling in a salary of $500,000 per year, his tax burden was 70% on the first $100,000 and then 93% for the remainder.
 Dietrich wanted compensation based on a stock option, which was subject only to a tax of 25%.
 Yet, Dietrich wrote, Hughes "simply could not bring himself to let anyone share in his ownership."

-In 1957, after working for Hughes for 32 years, Dietrich left the Hughes organization over a capital-gains dispute: Hughes had promised to make more of Dietrich's income on a capital gains basis.
-At the time of the falling-out, Hughes was trying to finance jets for TWA and decided the key was to inflate Hughes Tool profits in order to sell the company to pay for the jets, since Hughes had rejected all other financing solutions, because they threatened to dilute his TWA ownership.
+In 1957, after working for Hughes for 32 years, Dietrich left the Hughes organization over a capital-gains dispute.
+Hughes had promised to make more of Dietrich's income on a capital gains basis.
+At the time of the falling-out, Hughes was trying to finance jets for TWA.
+He had decided to inflate Hughes Tool profits to sell the company to pay for the jets.
+Hughes had rejected all other financing solutions, because they threatened to dilute his TWA ownership.
 At the same juncture, Hughes, Dietrich recalled, also did everything in his power to stop Dietrich's long-planned African safari with his two sons, the first long vacation Dietrich had taken in decades of working for Hughes.
 Dietrich returned from Africa, he wrote, and finally agreed to go to Texas to implement the plan – on condition that Hughes finally implement the capital gains agreement.
 When Hughes refused, Dietrich immediately quit – stunning Hughes.
 (Dietrich quoted Hughes as saying, "Noah, I can't exist without you!")

 Hughes didn't let him go without a fight.
-After pleading failed, Hughes tried to strong-arm Dietrich into reconsidering, going so far, Dietrich recorded, as changing the lock on Dietrich's office– a practice Hughes had followed any time top executives were fired or otherwise departed the Hughes operation, Dietrich recalled.
+After pleading failed, Hughes tried to strong-arm Dietrich into reconsidering, going so far, Dietrich recorded, as changing the lock on Dietrich's office, a practice Hughes had followed when top executives were fired or otherwise departed the Hughes operation, Dietrich recalled.
 Hughes also sought Dietrich's interest in their oil partnerships.
 Dietrich wrote that he surrendered his interest just to be rid of Hughes, a move he later regretted, since the leases turned big profits eventually.
 Dietrich got a court order to reclaim many of his personal possessions from his old offices.

 Post-Hughes career and memoirs

 After parting ways with Hughes, Dietrich, as a well-respected financial and executive advisor, served on several corporate and financial boards as well as traveled to many speaking engagements.
 His 1971 memoir, Howard: The Amazing Mr. Hughes, provided many with the first genuine inside look into the world of Howard Hughes, especially his occasional lack of concern that things he wanted done often required breaches of ethics or even the law.
 Only when he was diagnosed with myasthenia gravis (the same illness that killed shipping magnate Aristotle Onassis), did Dietrich finally retire in full.

 Dietrich wrote of Hughes, "Of all his possessions, TWA held a certain mystique for him.
 He didn't give a damn about the tool company, except as a source of wealth.
-Hughes Aircraft was an avocation for him, and outlet for his tendency to tinker.
+Hughes Aircraft was an avocation for him, and an outlet for his tendency to tinker.
 RKO was a heady diversion, an opportunity to pursue his sensual enjoyments."